GibsonAI/docs/content/docs/get-started-with-gibsonai/signing-up.md

 3. If you’re on the Free plan, only Production is available by default
 4. Gibson will provision a real serverless database, provides connection details and generates ready to use Data API for CRUD operations.

 > Currently, GibsonAI supports MySQL database deployment.
-You can also connect to your existing database to import schemas from any database of your choice.
+You can also connect to your existing MySQL database to import existing schemas.
 >

 ---